intel/ai-reference-models/docs/general/tensorflow_serving/GeneralBestPractices.md

-# General Best Practices for Intel-Optimized TensorFlow Serving
+# General Best Practices for Intel® Optimization of TensorFlow Serving

 ## Introduction

-On Intel architectures, Intel-Optimized TensorFlow Serving built with MKL-DNN can perform inferencing tasks significantly faster than the default installation.
+The Intel® Optimization of TensorFlow Serving leverages Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) to perform inferencing tasks significantly faster than the default installation on Intel® processors.
-To install Intel-Optimized TensorFlow Serving, please refer to the [TensorFlow Serving Installation Guide](InstallationGuide.md).
+To install Intel Optimization of TensorFlow Serving, please refer to the [TensorFlow Serving Installation Guide](InstallationGuide.md).
 Here we provide a brief description of the available TensorFlow model server settings and some general best practices for optimal performance.
 Due to potential differences in environment, memory, network, model topology, and other factors, we recommend that you explore a variety of settings and hand-tune TensorFlow Serving for your particular workload and metric of interest,